gaurav1780/comp1010practicalClassMaterial/week 3 - unitTesting/workshopUnitTesting.md

 }
 ```

-## Question 8 (45 minutes)
+## Question 8 (1 hour)

 We have created a sample practical exam under "Week 3" on iLearn.

-Your actual exam will have a similar structure.
+Your actual exam will have a similar structure (but 45 minutes to answer)